vmprof/vmprof-python/docs/vmprof.rst

-periodically inspects and dumps the stack of the running program: the most frequently executed parts of the code will be dumped more often, and the post-processing and visualization tools have the chance to show the end user usueful info about the behavior of the profiled program.
+periodically inspects and dumps the stack of the running program: the most frequently executed parts of the code will be dumped more often, and the post-processing and visualization tools have the chance to show the end user useful info about the behavior of the profiled program.
 This is the very same approach used e.g. by `gperftools`_.

 However, when profiling an interpreter such as CPython, inspecting the C stack